-The contours of log-life will be easier to understand if the contour levels are adjusted so that they are plotted in unit (1.0) increments, representing 10 to the power of 0 cycles to failure.
+The contours of LogLife will be easier to understand if the contour levels are adjusted so that they are plotted in unit (1.0) increments, representing 10 to the power of 0 cycles to failure.

-- In the Treeview, double-click on the Contours layer name and select the Contour Range tab. - Set the Contour range to show a contour Interval of 1.
-Ensure the Value to pass through is set to 0 - Click the OK button to display contours of Log Life and a contour summary using the increments specified.
+- In the Treeview, double-click on the Contours layer name and select the Appearance tab and for the Classic contour range press the Set button. - Set a contour Interval of 1.
+Ensure the Value to pass through is set to 0 and click OK. - Click the OK button again to display contours of LogLife and a contour summary using the increments specified.

-A maximum value of 14.78 should be obtained for the log-life.
+A maximum value of 14.78 should be obtained for the LogLife.